How to Read and Understand Your Car Insurance Policy

 4. Has my car's value dropped significantly?
 If your vehicle is worth less than 10x your annual collision/comprehensive premium, dropping that coverage may make financial sense.

 5. Did my state update its minimum requirements?
-Several states updated minimums in 2025–2026, so confirm you're still compliant.
+California, North Carolina, Virginia, Utah, and New Jersey all updated minimums in 2025–2026 — confirm you're still compliant and adequately covered.

-Before your next renewal, consider asking your insurer the right questions about your coverage — it's one of the most effective ways to avoid overpaying or being underinsured.
-And if you're adding a new vehicle to your policy, doing so promptly and correctly can save you from costly coverage gaps.
+Before your next renewal, consider asking your insurer the right coverage questions — it's one of the most effective ways to avoid overpaying or being underinsured.
+And if you want a structured approach, our car insurance policy review checklist walks you through exactly what to audit each year.
+It's also worth shopping for car insurance at renewal to make sure your current insurer is still competitive.

 Smart Savings Made Simple!